inspec/inspec/docs/resources.rst

 See below for more information about each InSpec resource, its related matchers, and examples of how to use it in a recipe.

 apache_conf -- DONE
 =====================================================
 Use the ``apache_conf`` InSpec resource to test the configuration settings for |apache|.
 This file is typically located under ``/etc/apache2`` on the |debian| and |ubuntu| platforms and under ``/etc/httpd`` on the |fedora|, |centos|, |redhat enterprise linux|, and |archlinux| platforms.
 The configuration settings may vary significantly from platform to platform.

 Syntax -- DONE
 -----------------------------------------------------
-A ``apache_conf`` InSpec resource block declares configuration settings that should be tested.
-For example:
+A ``apache_conf`` InSpec resource block declares configuration settings that should be tested:

 .. code-block:: ruby